Queues and Topic Endpoints

 Topic Subscriptions

-You can add one or more topic subscriptions to a durable endpoint so that Guaranteed messages published to matching topics are also delivered to that endpoint.
+You can add one or more topic subscriptions to a durable endpoint so that Guaranteed messages published to matching topics are delivered to that endpoint.

 Any Guaranteed messages published to topics that match subscriptions associated with endpoints are delivered to those endpoints.
-Error indications are returned to the publisher if the message cannot be delivered to one or more endpoints for any reason.
+Error indications are returned to the publisher if the message can't be delivered to one or more endpoints for any reason.
 That is, the feedback to the publisher is identical to that provided when the messages are published directly to the endpoint.

 The mechanism for adding subscriptions depends on the type of endpoint: